Technology

 New Fee Policy

 Why are these fees so high?
-This is what it actually costs AISD to repair our broken iPads and Chromebooks.
+This is what it actually costs AISD to repair our broken devices.
 This is why the district is recommending most devices stay at school unless needed for education purposes related to the classroom or improving typing skills.